Joseph8402/MonkeCode/README.txt

-If you want to copy this just edit the
-"MonkeCode.txt" file and change the extension to .html
+If you want to copy this just edit the "BlocScript.txt" file and change the extension to .html